-GeoIT is supporting Psomas Engineering, Inc. in their project to provide Eastern Municipal Water District with documentation and training in the use of Global Positioning Satellite (GPS) methods and procedures to enhance their Geographic Information System (GIS) water distribution valve locations.
+GeoIT is supported Psomas Engineering, Inc. in their project to provide Eastern Municipal Water District with documentation and training in the use of Global Positioning Satellite (GPS) methods and procedures to enhance their Geographic Information System (GIS) water distribution valve locations.

-GeoIT staff has developed and documented procedures to download/upload valve data to and from an Esri geodatabase using Trimble GPS Pathfinder Office, including post-processing of GPS information for improved accuracy.
+GeoIT staff developed and documented procedures to download/upload valve data to and from an Esri geodatabase using Trimble GPS Pathfinder Office, including post-processing of GPS information for improved accuracy.
 GeoIT staff has also developed procedures supporting in-the-field capture of improved GIS valve locations using TerraSync running on the district’s existing GeoXH GPS units.

 Posted in Data Development, End User Training, GPS Data Collection, User Training, Water Wastewater Utility